c3lang/c3-web/src/content/blogs/c3_0_7_11_the_last_of_the_seven.md

 ### Updated Matrix library

 The big change is the updated Matrix library.
 The new matrix type is column major, aligning it with most graphics and math libraries.
-It's also gotten quite the overhaul with methods and functions updated and fixed.
+It has also undergone quite an overhaul, with methods and functions updated and fixed.
 The default aliases are now based on floats rather than doubles, which fits with common usage.

 The predefined aliases are: